Family Law Attorney in Littleton

 Local Considerations When Dividing Property in a Divorce

 Colorado follows the principle of equitable distribution, which means marital property is divided fairly—not necessarily equally—based on several statutory factors.
 In Littleton, many divorcing couples face decisions involving shared real estate, retirement accounts, and other long-term financial investments.
-This often includes the family home, which may be located near popular neighborhoods like Columbine or Ken Caryl, or retirement plans built over years of employment with Denver Tech Center or local school districts.
+This often includes the family home, which may be located near popular neighborhoods like Columbine or Ken Caryl, or retirement plans built over years of employment with the Denver Tech Center or local school districts.

 Marital property includes assets and debts acquired during the marriage, while separate property generally refers to anything owned before the marriage or acquired by gift or inheritance.
 Determining what qualifies as marital property can become complicated, especially when one spouse entered the marriage with a home or when accounts have been commingled over time.
 In Jefferson County courts, spouses are required to provide detailed financial disclosures to support the division of property and to help identify fair solutions.